You may be issued with different letters when you apply for approvals. Here’s our guide explaining what these letters are for.

-Participating NHS organisations in England - This gives more detail about working with NHS sites in England and what you should do
+Participating NHS organisations in England and Wales - This gives more detail about working with NHS sites in England and Wales and what you should do

 Confirmation of capacity and capability - This details whether sites will be expected to give a formal confirmation of capacity and capability, how you will be expected to liaise with sites, and links to other documents which may be useful to advise you

 Principal investigator suitability - This confirms whether you need to appoint a principal investigator at each site and whether you need to undertake GCP training

 HR good practice resource pack expectations - This describes whether you need to obtain letters of access, research passports, or honorary research contracts to undertake your research.
 The HR good practice resource pack which tells you more about the requirements can be found here: https://www.myresearchproject.org.uk/help/hlphrgoodpractice.aspx